-1 which the [publisher] may charge a reasonable fee.
-2 (g) The [administrative bulletin] must contain: 3 (1) notices of proposed rule adoption [prepared so that the text of the proposed 4 rule shows the text of any existing rule proposed to be changed and the change proposed]; 5 (2) newly filed adopted rules [prepared so that the text of the newly filed adopted 6 rule shows the text of any existing rule changed and the change being made]; 7 (3) any other notices and materials designated by [law] [rulemaking] [the 8 [publisher]] for publication in the administrative bulletin; and 9 (4) an index to its contents by subject and caption.
-10 (h) The [administrative code] must be compiled, indexed by subject, and published in a 11 format and medium as prescribed by the [publisher].
-The rules of each agency must be published 12 and indexed in the [administrative code].
-13 (i) The [publisher] shall also make available for public inspection and copying those 14 portions of the [administrative bulletin and administrative code] containing all rules adopted or 15 used by an agency in the discharge of its functions and an index to those rules 16 (j) The [publisher] may correct minor, nonsubstantive errors in spelling, grammar, and 17 format in proposed or adopted rules after notification of the agency.
-The [publisher] shall make a 18 record of the corrections.
-19 (k) Agencies shall make their rules, guidance documents, and orders in contested cases 20 [unless otherwise protected by law] available through electronic distribution as well as through 21 the regular mail.
-22 (1) Electronic distribution to persons who request it may substitute for mailed copies
+1 (f) The [administrative bulletin] must be made available in written form upon request, for 2 which the [publisher] may charge a reasonable fee.
+3 (g) The [administrative bulletin] must contain: 4 (1) notices of proposed rule adoption prepared so that the text of the proposed 5 rule shows the text of any existing rule proposed to be changed and the change proposed; 6 (2) newly filed adopted rules prepared so that the text of the newly filed adopted 7 rule shows the text of any existing rule changed and the change being made; 8 (3) any other notices and materials designated by [law] [rulemaking] [the 9 [publisher] for publication in the [administrative bulletin]; and 10 (4) an index.
+11 (h) The [administrative code] must be compiled, indexed by subject, and published in a 12 format and medium as prescribed by the [publisher].
+The rules of each agency must be published 13 and indexed in the [administrative code].
+14 (i) The [publisher] shall also make available for public inspection and copying the 15 [administrative bulletin] and the [administrative code].
+16 (j) The [publisher] may make minor non substantive corrections in spelling, grammar, 17 and format in proposed or adopted rules after notification of the agency.
+The [publisher] shall 18 make a record of the corrections.
+19 (k) An agency shall make its rules, guidance documents, and orders in contested cases 20 available through electronic distribution and regular mail unless exempt from disclosure under 21 law other than this act.